Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials: Results

 \subsection{AIMD Models}

 \textbf{AIMD datasets.} To evaluate the ability to extend accurate atomistic dynamics from short AIMD simulations, we employed two sets of AIMD trajectories that exhibit diffusive lithium dynamics.
 The first set includes \ce{Li3PS4} (LPS) simulations from \citet{jun2024nonexistence}, with $\sim$250 ps trajectories for 128-atom structures of $\alpha$-, $\beta$-, and $\gamma$-LPS, conducted at 600--800 K. Among the three LPS polymorphs, $\alpha$- and $\beta$-LPS are fast lithium-ion conductors that remain stable at high temperatures, whereas the $\gamma$-phase is a slower lithium-ion conductor \citep{kimura2023stabilizing,lee2023weak}.
-These polymorphs provide an excellent system to evaluate the capability of our model, as their crystal structures are quite similar---primarily differentiated by the orientation of the \ce{PS4} tetrahedra and the corresponding lithium-ion sites---yet they exhibit drastically different lithium transport properties.
+Their crystal structures are quite similar, primarily differing in the orientation of the \ce{PS4} tetrahedra and the corresponding lithium-ion sites, yet they exhibit drastically different lithium transport properties.

-The second set comprises \ce{Li10GeP2S12} (LGPS) simulations from \citet{lopez2024how}, which includes $\sim$150 ps MD trajectories for a $2 \times 2 \times 1$ supercell (200 atoms) of LGPS at temperatures of 650, 900, 1150, and 1400 K. LGPS is a prototypical lithium superionic conductor discovered in 2011 \citep{kamaya2011lithium}.
-We used the first 25 ps of each trajectory as the training set.
+The second set comprises \ce{Li10GeP2S12} (LGPS, a prototypical lithium superionic conductor \citep{kamaya2011lithium}) simulations from \citet{lopez2024how}, which includes $\sim$150 ps MD trajectories for a $2 \times 2 \times 1$ supercell (200 atoms) of LGPS at temperatures of 650, 900, 1150, and 1400 K. We used the first 25 ps of each trajectory as the training set.
 See \cref{sec:datasets} for further details on dataset acquisition and processing.